bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

-Depending on the selected database backend, more questions about how to access the database will be asked.
-Often, the default values are suitable.

 The **dbconfig-common** configuration (and credentials) is done by the **bareos-database-common** package.
 Settings are stored in the file :file:`/etc/dbconfig-common/bareos-database-common.conf`.
 If you need to repeat this step, you can use the :command:`dpkg-reconfigure bareos-database-common` command.